Fantastic Beasts: Television

 In January 2021, it was reported that Warner Bros. were reviewing pitches for a television series, set in the Wizarding World, to debut on HBO Max.
 In May 2022, the reports circulated about the announced meeting between Warner Bros.
-Discovery CEO David Zaslav and J.K.
-Rowling in their discussion for future HBO Max projects set within the Wizarding World.
+Discovery CEO David Zaslav and J. K. Rowling in their discussion for future HBO Max projects set within the Wizarding World.

 Fantastic Beasts: A Natural History

-Fantastic Beasts: A Natural History is a documentary film that was broadcast on BBC One and HBO Max on 27 February 2022.
-Presented by Stephen Fry, the documentary tells magical stories about mythical creatures and beasts from J. K. Rowling's works and their connection to real life animals.
+Fantastic Beasts: A Natural History is a documentary film that was broadcast on BBC One on 27 February 2022.
+Presented by Stephen Fry, the documentary tells magical stories about mythical creatures and beasts from J. K. Rowling's works, and their connection to real-life animals.

 Short film

-Fantastic Beasts of the TSA aired on The Late Late Show with James Corden, on November 17, 2016.
-Featuring Eddie Redmayne reprise his Fantastic Beasts role as Newt Scamander, the film follows Scamander in modern times as he seeks to get his suitcase through airport security, past an overzealous Transportation Security Administration (TSA) agent (played by the show's host, James Corden).
+Fantastic Beasts of the TSA aired on The Late Late Show with James Corden, on 17 November 2016.
+Featuring Eddie Redmayne reprising his Fantastic Beasts role as Newt Scamander, the film follows Scamander in modern times as he seeks to get his suitcase through airport security, past an overzealous Transportation Security Administration (TSA) agent (played by the show's host, James Corden).

 Books

-Fantastic Beasts and Where to Find Them - The Original Screenplay
+Fantastic Beasts and Where to Find Them – The Original Screenplay

-Fantastic Beasts and Where to Find Them - The Original Screenplay is an official book containing the original screenplay written by J. K. Rowling for the film of the same name.
+Fantastic Beasts and Where to Find Them – The Original Screenplay is an official book containing the original screenplay written by J. K. Rowling for the film of the same name.

 On 1 September 2016, Pottermore released the final covers for the UK and US editions of the screenplay.
 The cover artwork and interior illustrations were designed by Miraphora Mina and Eduardo Lima, the founders of MinaLima.

-Fantastic Beasts: The Crimes of Grindelwald - The Original Screenplay
+Fantastic Beasts: The Crimes of Grindelwald – The Original Screenplay

-Fantastic Beasts: The Crimes of Grindelwald - The Original Screenplay was released on 16 November 2018, the same day the film premiered in the UK and US.
+Fantastic Beasts: The Crimes of Grindelwald – The Original Screenplay was released on 16 November 2018, the same day the film premiered in the UK and US.
 It was released in both book form and digital form.
 The events of the screenplay followed the screenplay of the second film.
 It was written by J. K. Rowling.
 The cover was designed by MinaLima Design.
 The book does not contain Rowling's original version, but has been edited to align with the final theatrical cut of the film.
 As such it does not include any deleted or extended scenes and has been updated to incorporate ad-libbed or modified dialogue.

-Fantastic Beasts: The Secrets of Dumbledore - The Complete Screenplay
+Fantastic Beasts: The Secrets of Dumbledore – The Complete Screenplay

-Fantastic Beasts: The Secrets of Dumbledore - The Complete Screenplay is the screenplay for Fantastic Beasts: The Secrets of Dumbledore.
+Fantastic Beasts: The Secrets of Dumbledore – The Complete Screenplay is the screenplay for Fantastic Beasts: The Secrets of Dumbledore.
 It was released on 19 July 2022.
 The book was designed by Paul Kepple and Alex Bruce at Headcase Design.
 The events of the screenplay follows the screenplay of the third film.
 It was written by J. K. Rowling and Steve Kloves.